 Financial assets and financial liabilities are recognised when the Company becomes a party to the contract embodying the related financial instruments.
 All financial assets, financial liabilities and financial guarantee contracts are initially measured at transaction cost and where such values are different from the fair value, at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit and loss) are added to or deducted from the fair value measured on initial recognition of financial asset or financial liability.
-Transaction costs directly attributable to the acquisition of financial assets and financial liabilities at fair value through profit and loss are immediately recognised in the statement of profit and loss.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit and loss) are added to or deducted from the fair value measured on initial recognition of financial assets andfinancial liability.
+Transaction costs directly attributable to the acquisition of financial assets andfinancial liabilities at fair value through profit and loss) are added to or deducted from the fair value measured on initial recognition of financial assets and financial liabilities at fair value through profit and loss are immediately recognised in the statement of profit and loss.
 In case of interest free or concession loans/debentures/preference shares given to subsidiaries, associates and joint ventures, the excess of the actual amount of the loan over initial measure at fair value is accounted as an equity investment.